openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 To send either code, the string `TV_POWER` or `heatpump_off` must be sent to the `command` channel for the device.
 For RF, the `rfcommand` channel is used.

-In this version of the binding, storage of codes is handled by OpenHab.
+In this version of the binding, storage of codes is handled by OpenHAB.
 The map files are stored in the $OPENHAB_USERDATA/jsondb directory.
-As an advatage, the files are now backed up by openhab, which provides better integrity. having the storage of the codes handled by openHAB also provides uniformity in where the files are stored.
+As an advatage, the files are now backed up by OpenHAB, which s more practical for migrations, data robustness, etc. having the storage of the codes handled by OpenHAB also provides uniformity in where the files are stored.

-with the change of the storage mechanism, the files are also changing format, and codes are now stored in json.
-As an example, a file with the repviously shown codes would look like this:
+With the change of the storage mechanism, the files are also changing format, and codes are now stored in json.
+As an example, a file with the commands shown in the previous example would look like this:

 ```
 {